vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/footnote.md

 - Use `[^Anchor text]: ...` to describe footnote content

-- If there are multi paragraph in footnote, the paragraph show be double indented
+- If there are multiple paragraphs in footnote, the paragraph show be double indented

 ## Demo